AstarNetwork/astar-community-tutorials/README.md

   - Clone repo `git clone https://github.com/astarnetwork/astar-community-tutorials`
   - Install dependencies by running `yarn` (`cd astar-community-tutorials` , `yarn` )
-  - `yarn start` - spin up a realtime website that updates dynamically based on changes to the code.
+  - `yarn start` - spin up a realtime website that updates dynamically based on your changes to the code.

 ### New document / Modify existing docment --> Submit a PR